 Hunting Trophies for Sale - Impala

 African Impala taxidermy mount for sale.
-Semi-sneak, alert pose with ears forward and the head having a slight turn to the right.
-Nice detailing on open mouth with green leaves.
+Semi-sneak, alert pose with ears forward and the head has a slight turn to the right.
+Nice detailing on an open mouth with green leaves.
 Good hair and heavy, symmetrical horns measuring 23 1/2".
-Quality detailing, with the taxidermy workmanship rated at "Excellent".
+Quality detailing, with the taxidermy workmanship rated at "Excellent."
 This mount would be a good addition to the sportsman's trophy room, bar or office.

 Scientific Name: Aepyceros melampus Size: 30" tall x 19" wide x 25" deep.

 Wall hanger is attached.
 Hangs from a single screw.

 About the African Impala